NAVadi21/MarketMate/README.md

 ## Contributing

 We welcome contributions to improve MarketMate!
-If you'd like to contribute, please follow these steps:
+If you'd like to contribute, follow these steps:

 1. Fork the repository and clone it to your local machine.
 2. Create a new branch for your feature or bug fix.